-- 2.1 The Authority was created by the Local Government Reorganisation (Pensions etc.)(South Yorkshire) Order 1987 made under the Local Government Act 1985, and is a Joint Authority created under that act.
-As such it is a local authority in its own right, albeit with a prescribed set of functions, limited to fulfilling the role of LGPS administering authority and meeting the unfunded pension liabilities of the former South Yorkshire County Council for which it is able to make a levy on the District Councils. - 2.2 The Authority does not operate under a cabinet structure.
-The Chair and Vice-Chair are nominated from and elected by its own membership but the Authority as a whole carries the strategic responsibilities of an administering authority. - 2.3 Under Section 41 of the Local Government Act 1985 arrangements are made enabling the members of the district councils to raise questions at council meetings.
+- 2.1 The Authority was created by the Local Government Reorganisation (Pensions etc.) (South Yorkshire) Order 1987 made under the Local Government Act 1985, and is a Joint Authority created under that act.
+As such it is a local authority, albeit with a prescribed set of functions, limited to fulfilling the role of LGPS administering authority and meeting the unfunded pension liabilities of the former South Yorkshire County Council for which it is able to make a levy on the District Councils. - 2.2 The Authority does not operate under a cabinet structure.
+The Chair and Vice-Chair are nominated from and elected by its own membership, but the Authority carries the strategic responsibilities of an administering authority. - 2.3 Under Section 41 of the Local Government Act 1985, arrangements are made enabling the members of the district councils to raise questions at council meetings.
 The Authority is required to nominate a member or members to answer questions on the discharge of the Authority's functions in meetings of each of the constituent councils.
-One member from each district has been nominated as the Section 41 spokesperson. - 2.4 The Authority has created two committees to support it in its work: - 2.5 The Audit Committee which is responsible for fulfilling the following core audit committee functions: - a) Consider the effectiveness of the Authority's risk management arrangements, the control environment and associated anti-fraud and anti-corruption arrangements. - b) Seek assurances that action is being taken on risk related issues identified by auditors and inspectors. - c) Be satisfied that the Authority's assurance statements, including the Annual Governance Statement, properly reflect the risk environment and any actions required to improve it. - d) Approve (but not direct) internal audit's Charter and annual plan. - e) Monitor performance against internal audit's Charter and annual plan. - f) Review summary internal audit reports and the main issues arising, and seek assurance that action had been taken where necessary. - g) Receive the annual report of the Head of Internal Audit. - h) Consider the annual reports of external audit and inspection agencies. - i) Ensure that there are effective relationships between internal audit and external audit, inspection agencies and other relevant bodies, and that the value of the process is actively promoted. - j) Review financial statements, external auditor's opinion and reports to Members, and monitor management action in response to the issues raised by external audit. - k) To oversee the production of and approve the Authority's Annual Governance Statement.
+One member from each district has been nominated as the Section 41 spokesperson. - 2.4 The Authority has created three committees to support it in its work: - 2.5 The Audit and Governance Committee which is responsible for fulfilling the core audit committee functions in accordance with CIPFA's Position Statement on Audit Committees in Local Authorities and Police 2022.
+Further details of the Audit & Governance Committee's functions are set out in the Authority's Constitution available at: Governance (sypensions.org.uk). - 2.6 The Appointments and Appeals Committee which is responsible for the following functions.

-- To review and approve the annual Statement of Accounts and the Authority's Annual Report, focusing on: - the suitability of, and any changes in accounting policies; - major judgemental issues e.g. provisions. - m) To receive and agree the response to the external auditor's report to those charged with governance on issues arising from the audit of the accounts, focusing on significant adjustments and material weaknesses in internal control reported by the external auditor. - n) Monitor the Authority's risk register and annual governance action plan, reporting issues of concern to the full Authority. - 2.6 The Staffing Appointments and Appeals Committee which is responsible for the following functions. - (1) To exercise all the Authority's functions in respect of: - a) Appeals by staff (where a right of appeal exists). - b) Complaints against senior officers. - (2) To exercise the Authority's functions in relation to the appointment of Statutory Officers and Chief Officers, subject to legislative requirements regarding the approval of statutory officer appointments by the Authority. - (3) To approve proposals for changes to the organisation of the Authority's staffing where more than 5 posts are affected. - (4) Determining appeals and requests under the Local Government Pension Scheme Regulations not otherwise delegated to officers. - (5) To make appointments of Independent Investment Adviser (s) on behalf of the Authority. - (6) To approve arrangements for the procurement of external fund managers, the Fund Actuary and Custodian - (7) To deal with all matters concerning complaints concerning member conduct under the Standards regime.
+Appointments and Appeals Committee

+- 1) To exercise all the Authority's functions in respect of: - a.
+Appeals by staff (where a right of appeal exists). - b.
+Complaints against senior officers. - 2) To exercise the Authority's functions in relation to the appointment of Statutory Officers and Chief Officers, subject to legislative requirements regarding the approval of statutory officer appointments by the Authority. - 3) Determining appeals and requests under the Local Government Pension Scheme Regulations not otherwise delegated to officers. - 4) To make appointments of Independent Investment Adviser (s) on behalf of the Authority. - 5) To approve arrangements for the procurement of external fund managers, the Fund Actuary and Custodian - 6) To deal with all matters concerning complaints concerning member conduct under the Standards regime.